 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC2119].

-A glossary of key terms used in this specification as well as operational definitions for sample Fair Information Practices/Principles (“FIPPs”) are included in Section 8 of the document.
+A glossary of key terms used in this specification as well as non-normative definitions for Operational Privacy Principles are included in Section 9 of the document.
 We note that words and terms used in the discipline of data privacy in many cases have meanings and inferences associated with specific laws, regulatory language, and common usage within privacy communities.
 The use of such well-established terms in this specification is unavoidable.
-However we urge readers to consult the definitions in the glossary and clarifications in the text to reduce confusion about the use of such terms within this specification.
-Readers should also be aware that terms used in the different examples are sometimes more “conversational” than in the formal, normative sections of the text and may not necessarily be defined in the glossary of terms.
+However, we urge readers to consult the definitions in the glossary and clarifications in the text to reduce confusion about the use of such terms within this specification.
+Readers should also be aware that terms used in the different examples are sometimes more “conversational” than in the formal, normative sections of the text and may not necessarily be defined in the glossary.

 Normative References